TRAINING

 Please meet the ROAP EMEA 2025 Co-Chairs, Faculty and Convenors, comprising leading international arbitration counsel based across Europe, Africa, the Middle East and Washington D.C., who also regularly sit as arbitrators and senior quantum experts:

-From left to right and top to bottom, we are honoured to have Assen Alexiev, Maxim Berlingin, Cecilia Carrara, Matthias Cazier-Darmois, Nikki Coles, Barbara Concolino, Soraya Corm-Bakhos, Sandy Cowan, Alexandra Diehl (Dr.), Philip Dunham, Alexis Foucard, Camilla Gambarini, Jacob Grierson, Maria Hauser-Morel (Dr), Sara Koleilat Aranjo, Michael Kotrly, Bartosz Krużewski, Stephen Lewis, Anina Liebkind, Alastair Livesey, Sofia Martins, Maja Menard (Dr), Reza Mohtashami (KC), Patrizia Netal, Yejide Osunkeye, Nania Owusu-Ankomah Sackey, Flore Poloni, Edmond Richards, Simen Sarialioglu, Shai Sharvit, Luke Steadman, Sami Tannous, Anthony Theau-Laurent, Daniel Turner, Roelien van den Berg and Hilde van der Baan.
+From left to right and top to bottom, we are honoured to have Assen Alexiev, Stefan Brocker, Cecilia Carrara, Matthias Cazier-Darmois, Nikki Coles, Barbara Concolino, Soraya Corm-Bakhos, Sandy Cowan, Alexandra Diehl (Dr), Philip Dunham, Alexis Foucard, Camilla Gambarini, Jacob Grierson, Richard Happ (Dr), Florian Haugenender, Maria Hauser-Morel (Dr), Sara Koleilat Aranjo, Michael Kotrly, Bartosz Krużewski, Stephen Lewis, Anina Liebkind, Alastair Livesey, Giorgio Mandelli, Sofia Martins, Maja Menard (Dr), Reza Mohtashami (KC), Nania Owusu-Ankomah Sackey, Flore Poloni, Edmond Richards, Simen Sarialioglu, Shai Sharvit, Luke Steadman, Sami Tannous, Anthony Theau-Laurent, Daniel Turner, Roelien van den Berg, and Koen Van den Broeck.
 Their short bios are set out below.

 Cecilia Carrara’s focus is in the field of national and international, commercial and investment arbitration, acting as counsel and as arbitrator.
 She further represents international and Italian companies in arbitration-related proceedings in front of the national courts, such as recognition and enforcement proceedings of arbitral awards.
 Cecilia has been admitted to practice before the Italian Supreme Court.